 Mistake 4: Ignoring Recovery Signals

-Pushing through pain, ignoring persistent fatigue, or training through injuries compounds problems.
+Pushing through pain, ignoring persistent fatigue, or training through injuries compounds problems in ways that younger bodies would have absorbed without lasting consequences.

 Mistake 5: All Strength or All Cardio

 Some men focus exclusively on strength training while neglecting cardiovascular fitness, or vice versa.
-Both are essential for comprehensive health.
+Both are essential for comprehensive health in men over 50, and the evidence base is unambiguous on this point.

 Nutrition Strategies for Men Over 50